- How can I renew my Membership?Please renew your membership online. We prefer this method so we can easily update your information.

 - Are you only open in the mornings?Our hours vary according to season.
 During the busy season, we do have extended hours.
 Find hours of operation on our contact page.

-- To participate in the Baby Bird, Baby Squirrel, or Opossum and Pals Program....No, you only need to attend a Center Volunteer Orientation if you want to participate in any of the opportunities associated with the center: general center operations (caring for the education animals, helping with admissions over the counter, answering the phones, household chores), education opportunities, wildlife rehabilitation, vet room training, fundraising, data entry or being a board member.
+- What steps do I take to volunteer for the Center or in the Animal Care Program?You will need to attend a Center Volunteer Orientation if you want to participate in any of the opportunities associated with the center: general center operations (caring for the education animals, helping with admissions over the counter, answering the phones, household chores), education opportunities, wildlife rehabilitation, vet room training, fundraising, data entry or being a board member.

 - Can I Write Any Donations Off On My Taxes?TWRC Wildlife Center is exempt from federal income taxes under Section 501(C)(3) of the Internal Revenue Code, therefore your gift is tax-deductible to the full extent provided by law.
 TWRC Wildlife Center is a nonprofit charity operating since 1979.
 Our federal tax identification number is 74-2130258.